Indian Activity Lead Name:

-In this webinar, developments in the latest phase, CMIP6, are discussed along with the credibility of these projections in reproducing historical variability and trends.
-Biases in precipitation and temperature at global scale are presented, and limitations in assessing only basic metrics like mean and variance are discussed.
-The talk focuses on advanced properties (such as correlations, long-term persistence or distributional shape characteristics) that reveal valuable information on the dynamics of the models affecting their ability to create clustering of anomalies, local increasing or decreasing trends, or the potential to observe changing extremes.
+In this webinar, developments in the latest phase, CMIP6, were discussed along with the credibility of these projections in reproducing historical variability and trends.
+Biases in precipitation and temperature at global scale were presented, and limitations in assessing only basic metrics like mean and variance were discussed.
+The talk focused on advanced properties (such as correlations, long-term persistence or distributional shape characteristics) that reveal valuable information on the dynamics of the models affecting their ability to create clustering of anomalies, local increasing or decreasing trends, or the potential to observe changing extremes.

-Further the confidence in using the climate models for risk analysis and informed decision-making is discussed.
-Issues resulted in climate models significantly falling short of their potential as tools for supporting decision making, and limiting the options available for developing adaptation and mitigation measures to climate change, are detailed.
+Further the confidence in using the climate models for risk analysis and informed decision-making was discussed.
+Issues resulting in climate models significantly falling short of their potential as tools for supporting decision making, and limiting the options available for developing adaptation and mitigation measures to climate change, were detailed.

-The webinar will be particularly interesting to research scholars, graduate students, young faculty members, research scientists and practitioners in the hydrology community, as well as representatives from government and non-government organizations involved in decision- and policy-making.
+The webinar was aimed at research scholars, graduate students, young faculty members, research scientists and practitioners in the hydrology community, as well as representatives from government and non-government organizations involved in decision- and policy-making.

 Dr Chandra Rupa Rajulapati is currently the PIMS-GWF Postdoctoral Fellow at the Center for Hydrology, University of Saskatchewan, Canada.
 Her research interests include modelling hydrologic extremes (floods and droughts), risk analysis, quantification of uncertainties using Bayesian methods, spatio-temporal modelling of hydrologic extremes, detecting trends, trend analysis, modelling spatial dependence structure, quantifying variations in dependence structure within and surrounding urban areas, and developing Intensity Duration Frequency (IDF) relationships.